hypre-space/hypredrive/docs/usrman-src/interfaces_fortran.rst

 =================

 The Fortran interface provides thin bindings to the public ``HYPREDRV_`` C API.
-It is intended for Fortran applications that already use MPI and want to drive hypredrive without writing C glue code.
+It supports Fortran applications that use MPI and need hypredrive without C glue code.

 Prerequisites
 -------------

+The interface requires these components:

+- A C compiler.
+- A Fortran 2003 compiler.
+- MPI C and Fortran wrappers, such as ``mpicc`` and ``mpifort``.
+- CMake.
-Prerequisites are a C compiler, a Fortran 2003 compiler, MPI C and Fortran wrappers (``mpicc``/``mpifort`` or equivalents), CMake, and a HYPRE build compatible with hypredrive.
-The current Fortran interface requires a real-valued HYPRE build where ``HYPRE_Real`` uses the C ``double`` ABI; single-precision and long-double HYPRE builds are rejected at configure time.
-The examples use ``mpif.h`` for broad compiler/MPI compatibility, but the build still requires an MPI Fortran wrapper and library.
+- A HYPRE build that is compatible with `hypredrive`.

+The interface requires real-valued HYPRE with the C ``double`` ABI for ``HYPRE_Real``.
+Configuration rejects single-precision and long-double builds.
+The examples use ``mpif.h`` for compiler and MPI compatibility.
+The build also requires an MPI Fortran wrapper and library.

 Build
 -----

-The interface is optional and disabled by default:
+CMake disables the optional interface by default:

 .. code-block:: bash